 Legal gambling in our nation revolves around casino gaming or state-run lotteries, and jobs are concentrated in casinos.
 Gaming managers oversee a casino's daily operations and gaming bookmakers document customers' bets on sporting events.
 Gaming dealers run the game tables for blackjack, roulette and craps.

-The BLS reported that gaming managers earned a mean annual wage of $75,590 and gaming book writers earned a mean annual wage of $25,650 as of May 2014.
-The BLS also stated that slot supervisors made a mean annual wage of $35,270 and gaming dealers made a mean annual wage of $21,040 as of May 2014.
+The BLS reported that gaming managers earned a median annual wage of $68,380 and gaming book writers earned a median annual wage of $22,700 as of May 2015.
+The BLS also stated that slot supervisors made a median annual wage of $35,680 and gaming dealers made a median annual wage of $19,000 as of May 2015.

 There are usually no educational requirements for those who wish to enter the world of gaming services.
 However, gaming service workers are required to acquire a license from a state agency specializing in casinos, and many management positions are beginning to include bachelor's degrees among the requirements.
 Often casinos establish their own set of requirements and want their workers to have at least obtained their high school degree or GED.
 Aspiring gaming professionals must have excellent customer relations skills.
 An associate's or bachelor's degree in hospitality management is a plus, and some casinos give on-site certification to their workers.